• Skip to primary navigation

 Making Kofta

 Kofta is one of the easiest Lebanese dishes to prepare.
-A simple combination of ground lamb (or beef), onion, tomato, parsley and all spice create the ultimate flavor.
-The juices from the onions rendering while being grilled creates such a juicy burger that you’ll add them to ALL your burgers!
+A simple combination of ground lamb (or beef), onion, tomato, parsley and allspice create the ultimate flavor.
+The juices from the onions rendering while being grilled creates such a juicy burger that you'll add them to ALL your burgers!

-I’m always thrilled to pickup local fresh ingredients from New Seasons Market and especially love their bulk section for spices!
+I'm always thrilled to pick-up local fresh ingredients from New Seasons Market and especially love their bulk section for spices!

 I’ve topped my Kofta Lamb Burgers with a yogurt sumac sauce.
 The tangy yogurt and lemony sumac help to balance the rich lamb flavor.
 Sumac is a special spice, one of my absolute favorites as it is one that is in za’atar blends.
 The hills of Lebanon create so much pure sumac, strong and full of flavor.
 It’s often times hard to find something so close to compare.
 New Seasons Market carries so many unique spices in their bulk department, truly offering some of the best spices to enhance food.
 I adore their sumac as it’s the closest I’ve found to what you can in Lebanon.